2 quarts plus 1 cup water, divided

 Meanwhile, in large pot, bring 4 quarts salted water to a boil.
 Add pastini.
 Cook 6 to 8 minutes or until al dente.
 Drain; rinse with cool water.
 Toss with 1 tablespoon olive oil; refrigerate.

 Make dressing.
 Peel and segment 2 blood oranges; set aside.
 Juice remaining 2 blood oranges into large bowl.
 Add remaining 1 cup olive oil, balsamic vinegar, remaining 1 cup water, honey, roasted garlic puree and sea salt; whisk to mix well.

 In large bowl, combine shrimp, pastini, salami and orange segments.
 Stir in about 1/2 of the dressing, adding more if necessary.

 To serve, spoon pastini salad in middle of bowl; sprinkle arugula around edges.
-Top with Wisconsin Gorgonzola cheese and a few cranks of fresh ground pepper.
+Top with gorgonzola and a few cranks of fresh ground pepper.